About: Background and purpose

 SCATI aims to create and implement sustainable approaches to prevention and intervention strategies through early identification of victims of all types of human trafficking within Suffolk County, NY.
 While creating strategies and protocols to provide services that recognize the individual needs of trafficking victims, the task force will also focus on aggressively pursuing justice by strengthening investigations and prosecutions of sex and labor trafficking offenses at the local, state, tribal, and federal levels.

 The policies and actions of the task force are informed by experience and data.
-By developing and enhancing a process for sharing and analyzing law enforcement and victim service data, SCATI is able to evaluate the scope of the trafficking issue in the geographic area covered by the task force using statistically reliable methods.
-In addition, identify trends or gaps in victim’s identification, services, investigations and prosecutions.
+By developing and enhancing a process for sharing and analyzing law enforcement and victim service data, SCATI is able to evaluate the scope of the trafficking issue in the geographic area covered by the task force using statistically reliable methods as well as identify trends or gaps in victim’s identification, services, investigations and prosecutions

 Lastly but equally as important, SCATI strives to raise public awareness of human trafficking through community outreach and education.
 By designing and implementing public awareness campaigns and disseminating materials, the Initiative will influence the community members to improve their responses to assist victims.